Sex segregation: Sex segregation around the world

 The Saudi sex segregation originated from an extreme concern for female purity and family honour.
 Social events used to be largely predicated on the separation of men and women; the mixing of non-related (non-mahram) men and women at parties and other social gatherings were extremely rare and limited to some of the modern Western-educated families.
 Sex segregation in Saudi Arabia is not inherent to the country's culture, but was promoted in the 1980s and 1990s by the government, the Sahwa movement, and conservative and religious behavioral enforcers (i.e. police, government officers, etc.).

 In Saudi Arabia, universities are male-only or female-only.
 Saudi Arabia is home to the largest female-only university in the world, Princess Nourah Bint Abdul Rahman University, but Effat University was the most well-known until 2022.

-During the rule of the first Islamic Emirate of Afghanistan (1996–2001), the Taliban issued edicts which forbade Afghan women from being educated, such edicts forced girls and women to leave schools and colleges. many men had no contact with women outside of their family until they attended university.
-This caused that men not look women as their friends thus usually tended to show impolite behaviours from themselves.
-So that each day thousands of women suffered from insults in streets all over Afghanistan.
-During this period, gender segregation in Afghanistan’s schools forced the strained Ministry of Education, which was already short on supplies, funding, and teachers, to recreate the system for each gender.
+During the rule of the first Islamic Emirate of Afghanistan (1996–2001), the Taliban issued edicts which forbade Afghan women from being educated, such edicts forced girls and women to leave schools and colleges.
+Many men had no contact with women outside of their family until they attended university.
+This caused men to not view women as their friends and treat them impolitely.
+Thousands of women suffered from insults daily in streets all over Afghanistan.
+During this period, gender segregation in Afghanistan's schools forced the strained Ministry of Education, which was already short on supplies, funding, and teachers, to recreate the system for each gender.

 Sex segregation is a challenge in Israel and there is a struggle between a secular majority and an ultra-Orthodox minority over lifestyle in the country.
 The holy places in Israel are segregated by sex.
 For example men and women are separated from each other at Western Wall.